-This is a guide for absolute beginners — people with no blockchain or cryptocurrency experience, no idea about why decentralized games would be beneficial, and who don’t know what to use Wombat for.
+This is a guide for absolute beginners — people with no blockchain, NFT or cryptocurrency experience, no idea about why decentralized games are better, and those who don’t know what to use Wombat for.

 Let’s start with a few general remarks.

 Our goal is to make the play-to-earn world easily accessible for you, the players, and scalable for mainstream games that want to enable crypto and NFT rewards.
 The Wombat ecosystem — including every single game, token or the Womplay platform — exists to achieve this goal.
 In other words, Wombat is your gateway to play-to-earn gaming pumped with NFTs and crypto rewards!

 From a technical perspective, Wombat is a crypto wallet and blockchain dApps explorer.
 In Wombat, you can easily buy, sell, store your coins and tokens and get a comprehensive overview of your NFTs.

 What is a blockchain and what does it do?